rust-lang/blog.rust-lang.org/posts/2023-10-18-announcing-the-new-rust-project-directors.md

 [pde-subcommittee]: https://github.com/rust-lang/leadership-council/blob/main/committees/project-director-election-process.md

-As with any decision like this, this was a challenging decision for a number of reasons.
+This was a challenging decision for a number of reasons.

 This was also our first time doing this process and we learned a lot to use to improve it going forward.
 The [Project Director Elections Subcommittee][pde-subcommittee] will be following up with a retrospective outlining how well we achieved our goals with this process and making suggestions for future elections.
 We are expecting another election next year to start a rotating cadence of 2-year terms.